PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 10:50:15
+Last updated: 2024-04-06 10:50:48
-Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah
+Random Quote: Such a large bounty for such a small package. - The Client